isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

 ``-c``
    Adds a rapid-commit option (exchanges will be SOLICIT-ADVERTISE).

-``-F release-rate``
-   Specifies the rate at which RELEASE requests are sent to a server.
-This value is only valid when used in conjunction with the exchange rate (given by ``-r rate``).
-Furthermore, the sum of this value and the renew-rate (given by ``-f rate``) must be equal to or less than the exchange rate value.

 ``-A encapsulation-level``
    Specifies that relayed traffic must be generated.
 The argument